 Prior to teaching at the International School of Morocco, I was the Drama Department Head at a private school in Seattle, WA, USA where I taught Drama, English, and History for the past 10 years.

 Drama to all students in Years 5 - 10 will have a central focus of collaboration, creativity, and character.
 Students will ask and answer questions such as: Who am I as a performer?
 How do I collaborate?
 What creates a character?
 What creates a story?
 Students in this class will work on a final presentation that can be shared at the Winter Performances.
+Line of inquiry: Student created scenes and monologues.

 Year 9 - 10 Humanities (International General Certificate of Secondary Education 19th and 20th Century History) is organized around the central idea of how war starts and ends - specifically with World War One.
 This term long unit will start to prepare students for the IGCSE exams by studying one of three countries involved in WWI: Russia, USA, or Germany.
 The students will answer many questions and research many facts relevant to the selected topics.
 However, the guiding questions for this inquiry based unit are: Why does a nation fight?
 How does a nation end conflict?
 Who are the victors in a war?
 Students will need to complete two projects for this unit.
 First, students will compose an editorial style newspaper article from the position of one country that they select.
 They will need to demonstrate their factual and conceptual knowledge through this project.
 Second, students will create and lead a presentation that will be delivered to the class.
 The presentation will cover their studies in relationship to key concepts for their selected country.
+Line of inquiry: IGCSE Depth Studies for WWI Russia, Germany, and USA.

 Year 9 - 10 English Language Arts (International General Certificate of Secondary Education Literature) will be reading Shakespeare’s “Merchant of Venice” where we will be analyzing the central idea of creating fairness and justice.
 This complex play addresses several key questions to prepare students for the IGCSE exams.
 Who are the villains in our lives?
 How do we know what is fair and just?
 Who can we trust?
 What can we depend on?
 What privilege or disadvantage do you have in life?Students will read, analyze, and critique the play.
 In culmination, students will compose an Modern Language Association (MLA) style essay that examines the complexities of this 400 year old text.
+Line of inquiry: IGCSE drama analysis including Shakespeare context, meaning and history of language, and plot development particular to "Merchant of Venice."

 Thank you, I look forward to teaching your children.